 Courses (not inclusive of these) are selected with the approval of the student’s program advisor or committee.
 Elective coursework must be taken at the graduate and/or advanced graduate level.
-Select a total of 12 hours of electives from the following three groups (A, B, and C).
+Select a total of 12 18 hours of electives from the following three groups (A, B, and C).
+Nine (9) hours minimum are required from Group A; other electives from B and C.

 Group A: Second Language Acquisition (6-9 hours are required from Group A)